winitzki/scall/tutorial/programming_dhall.md

 Dhall is a purely functional language with very few features.
 It will be easy to learn Dhall for readers already familiar with functional programming.

+The syntax of Dhall is similar to that of Haskell.
-One major difference is the syntax for functions, which is similar to the notation adopted in System F and System Fω.
+One major difference is Dhall's syntax for functions, which resembles the notation of System F and System Fω.
-System F's notation $ \Lambda t. ~ \lambda (x:t). ~ f ~ t~ x $ and System Fω's notation
+Namely, System F's notation $ \Lambda t. ~ \lambda (x:t). ~ f ~ t~ x $ and System Fω's notation
 $ \lambda (t:*). ~ \lambda (x:t).~ f~ t~ x $ correspond to the Dhall syntax `λ(t : Type) → λ(x : t) → f t x`.

 Here is an example of a Dhall program: